soeai/mappgraph/index.md

 * The list of 10, 20, 30, 40, 50, 60, 70, 80, 90, 101 apps can be found in [apps_list.txt](https://github.com/soeai/MAppGraph/blob/gh-pages/apps_list.txt).
 * The list of apps is chosen randomly from 101 apps.

+**_Note_**:
-**_Note_**: In the senario that we want to classify all 101 apps in the dataset with T = 5 minutes, the other optimal hyper-parameters are N = 20, k = 10, t = 10s (all features of node are used).
-The graphs are already generated for this set of hyper-parameters and saved in https://github.com/soeai/MAppGraph.
+* In the senario that we want to classify all 101 apps in the dataset with T = 5 minutes, the other optimal hyper-parameters are N = 20, k = 10, t = 10s (all features of node are used).
+The graphs are already generated for this set of hyper-parameters and saved in [data](https://github.com/soeai/MAppGraph/data).
 In the config setting part of the notebook *"train_GNN.ipynb"*, the default hyper-parameters are for this senario.
-If you want to run other experiments, you need to follow all steps in this guide section.
-If you just want to run this best senario, you can run *"train_GNN.ipynb"* with the default config setting.
+* If you want to run other experiments, you need to follow all steps in this guide section to generate data again and run the notebook *"train_GNN.ipynb"* with different config setting.

 ### Publications